librick/ic1101/README.md

 I originally published this project on Hacker News.
 The resulting discussion may be useful:
 https://news.ycombinator.com/item?id=36052753

+## Blog Post
+In addition to the content here, I've also covered this project on my blog, [juniperspring.xyz](https://juniperspring.xyz/posts/honda-reverse-engineering/).

 ## Contributors and Thanks
 Thanks to [@Tunas1337](https://github.com/Tunas1337) for all his help and late-night hacking sessions.